whether-jacket/weather-app-2020-ios/README.md

 - Offline viewing of last saved weather forecast.
 - Night Mode.

-## Developer features
+## Developer goodies
-- [In-App design token catalog](https://github.com/seljabali/ios-design-tokens): Catalog of design values used across app.
+- In-App design token catalog: Catalog of design values used across app.
 - In-App widget catalog: Catalog of iOS views, meant to be used as a reference.
 - In-App theme previewer: Catalog of themes along with quick previewing of them.